-Porsche 911 review - Reliability and Safety
+Porsche 911 review - Reliability and safety

-Honed engine, chassis and interior tech – plus reputation for longevity on the race track – mean 911 should be reliable
+Honed engine, chassis and interior tech – plus reputation for longevity on the race track – mean the 911 should be reliable

 Plus, there are more technology and assistance systems, including autonomous braking with pedestrian detection.
 You can add to this with lane keep assist, blind spot monitoring, night vision assist, adaptive cruise that now works down to a standstill and LED matrix headlights.
 Standard LED lights are included in the price.